 STA has elected to focus funds for recapitalization of express buses on alternative fuel vehicles to meet federal and state low and zero emission requirements.
-STA has also adopted an Alternative Fuels plan and sought Cap and Trade funds for projects to reduce GHG emissions.
+STA has also adopted an Alternative Fuels Plan, an Electric Vehicle Transition Program Final Report, and sought Cap and Trade funds for projects to reduce GHG emissions.

-• Support projects that reduce emissions of criteria pollutants in sensitive communities or Communities of Concern.
+- Support projects that reduce emissions of criteria pollutants in sensitive communities or Communities of Concern.
 Preliminary Proposal.
-STA has not done a statistical or mapping project to identify projects with Communities of Concern.
+STA has not done a statistical analysis or mapping project to identify projects within Communities of Concern. - 15.
+Where possible, use the avoidance and mitigation standards from the Solano Habitat Conservation Plan for STA transportation projects.

-29. Where possible, use the avoidance and mitigation standards from the Solano Habitat Conservation Plan for STA transportation projects.
 Preliminary Proposal.
-The Solano HCP has not yet been adopted nor is the STA a signature to the HCP.
+The Solano HCP was adopted in 2012, however the STA is not a signatory to the HCP.
 STA regularly mitigates projects in accordance with the draft HCP's mitigation ratios.